vmargb/arrow.el/README.md

 arrow.el provides seamless navigation across all three layers with a unified interface.
 Unlike Emacs registers or Vim/Evil marks, these are properly isolated per layer and immune to clipboard pollution (yanks/deletes won't litter your bookmarks).
 QOL features include visual fringe markers, a floating hover menu, and at most two keybinds to jump to any bookmark.

 ### Org integration
 The Org layer extends Arrow further by dynamically linking your code to living documentation.
 Each project automatically gets its own Org file, allowing every source file to connect back to it.
-Additionally, every file in a project has its own unique org file.
+Additionally, every file in a project has its own unique org note.

 ---

 ## Installation